 Essentially, we help businesses develop their PR strategy with the aim of supporting their wider business goals, and then implement that strategy into tactical plans.

+So much!
 When I launched Abode PR back in early 2017, the industry was still relatively small and even (dare I say it) a little bit obscure.
 It wasn’t even that long ago!

 Many of the major companies (both property managers and suppliers) were little-known startups.
 There was only a handful of industry events and not much was written about short-term rentals in the press.